adriangstone/myblinkt/README.md

-Shameless "refactering" of Pimoroni code for my own tinkering
+Shameless "refactoring" of Pimoroni code for my own tinkering